rbeeli/websocketclient-cpp/README.md

 ### Multi-threading

 This client implementation is not thread-aware, hence does not employ any synchronization primitives.
-If used in a multi-threaded environment, synchronization needs to be conducted by the user.
+If used in a multi-threaded environment, synchronization needs to be handled by the user.

 The control frames *ping*, *pong* and *close* are returned to the client in the same order as they are received.
 The user is responsible for sending the corresponding pong or close frame in response.